Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Algorithm

-\textit{Find the maximal distance (Algorithm~\ref{alg-fmd}).} Finds the maximum of \eqref{eq-maximal-distance-long}.
-As inputs we take a set of constraints in the form of gambles \texttt{gmb} and their lower previsions \texttt{lpr}.
+Finds the maximum of \eqref{eq-final-bound}.
+As the inputs we take a set of constraints in the form of gambles \texttt{gmb} and their lower previsions \texttt{lpr}.
 The function returns the maximal possible distance between any two extensions of these assessments to the set of all gambles.

 In principle, our algorithm calculates the distances between all extreme points that lie in a common face $\cset_f$ for some $f\in \mathcal K$.
-After that it also checks all other faces whose none of the extreme points are dominated by at least one extreme point already tested.
-This part is meant to ensure that the calculated distance is exact, although, such faces rarely exist or even improve the calculated distances.
+After that it also checks all other unfiltered faces.
+This part is meant to ensure that the calculated bound is exact, although, such faces rarely exist or even improve the calculated distances.
 If only a good estimate is needed, this step may as well be omitted.
-Still, even if it remains, it does not significantly add to the computation time, since it mostly uses fast matrix algebra routines.

-Contrary, excluding dominated points (lines \ref{alg-filter-points-start}--\ref{alg-filter-points-end}) significantly improves the efficiency of the algorithm.
+Excluding dominated points within a face (lines \ref{alg-filter-points-start}--\ref{alg-filter-points-end}) significantly improves the efficiency of the algorithm.
 Empirical testing shows that only distances for a fraction of points then need to be calculated.
-Since the calculation of the distances if by far the slowest part of the algorithm, this significantly shortens the run-time of the algorithm.
+Since the calculation of the distances is by far the slowest part of the algorithm, this significantly shortens the run-time.